R3Q4/FoodCompass/README.md

 - [Node.js](https://nodejs.org/) (v18+ recommended)

 ## Project Background
 FoodSaver is a website that aims to reduce food wastage through predictive analytics and analysing previous transactions to determine the most optimal solution for businesses to handle this surplus of food.
 Our goal is to be able to provide the most optimal solution that will result in the least wastage, making it a win-win situation for both businesses and consumers.
-- takes into account various factors including location, foot traffic, It is a centralised website that serves the public and
+It is a centralised website that connects the public and businesses.

 ### Usage Guide